HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 - `project`: This is a typed link to project notes for which the paper is relevant.
 - `publishedIn`: This is a typed link to a note for the journal or conference in which the paper was published.

-After that comes the main note.
+After that comes the main content of the note.
 In this example, I summarise the paper, linking to relevant concepts discussed in the meanwhile.
 I also often give my opinion of the paper for future reference.

 This might sound like a lot of work to manage for each paper, but plugins like [Templater](https://github.com/SilentVoid13/Templater) and, in particular, [the citations plugin](https://github.com/hans/obsidian-citation-plugin) make this seamless.
 I will explain in the Plugins section below how I set those up.